Knowledge Hub

 • Contract review and renewal: This involves assessing your contracts for renewal or renegotiation.
 You may, for instance, review your supplier contracts annually to evaluate performance and negotiate better terms.

-• Contract termination: This is the process of ending contracts, when necessary, for instance where a contract comes to an end of its term, or you wish to terminate a contract with a supplier who consistently fails to meet deadlines.
+• Contract termination: This is the process of ending contracts when necessary, for instance, when a contract comes to an end of its term or you wish to terminate a contract with a supplier who consistently fails to meet deadlines.
+Contract termination: This is the process of ending an agreement when necessary, whether at the end of its agreed term or due to ongoing issues, such as a supplier repeatedly failing to meet deadlines.
+It’s crucial to understand the potential risks and pitfalls involved in terminating a business contract and to seek legal advice before taking any steps to end an agreement.

 What are the benefits of effective contract lifecycle management?